TeachBooks/bridging_mechanics/book/week_1/session_3/intro.md

 Then, we'll discuss the structure of the prerequisite material as demonstrated in this this book by activities labelled and the full overview of all the content on [https://teachbooks.github.io/mechanics-BSc](https://teachbooks.github.io/mechanics-BSc).

 ## Start homework deadline for next week
-If we've time left, you can start preparing for the first homeowrk deadline on [Statics](homework2.2) which you'll need to apply in class on next Wednesday
+If we've time left, you can start preparing for the first homework deadline on [Statics externally](homework2.2) which you'll need to apply in class on next Wednesday